'Third dose against Covid in the elderly is due yesterday,' says Fiocruz doctor

 Q. – The so-called vaccine escape cases seem to be more recurrent in older people, so there aren’t so many cases in younger individuals and, when there are, they are generally milder?

-JC – For sure.
+JC – Absolutely.
 There is a survey that clearly shows that in individuals with two doses of the vaccine who ended up in hospital and eventually died, 96% were people over 60 years of age.

 Q. – And in relation to the vaccination of adolescents, is it too early to think about immunizing this group?